IBM-Blockchain-Archive/car-lease-demo/README.md

 Car Lease Demo
 =======

-## Note that these docs will be updated for fabric 0.6 in due course.
-Bluemix only (for now)

 ##Deploying the demo##
 To deploy to Bluemix simply use the button below then follow the instructions.
 This will generate the NodeJS server and the Blockchain service for you.